-Over the past year we have continued to follow internationally-recognised best practice guidelines, the AA1000 AccountAbility Principles Standard (AA1000APS).
-The AA1000APS principles are inclusivity, materiality and responsiveness.
-Inclusivity means identifying stakeholders, through a robust, consistent and objective methodology.
+Over the past year we have continued to internationally-recognised follow best practice quidelines. the AA1000 AccountAbility Principles Standard ('AA1000APS').
+The AA1000APS principles are inclusivity, materiality responsiveness.
+Inclusivity identifying stakeholders, through a robust, consistent and objective methodology.
 Materiality means engaging on the issues that matter to both the business and stakeholders.
 Only by engaging on relevant issues that matter to both parties is the engagement useful and effective.
 The final principle is responsiveness.
 Responsiveness means responding to stakeholders' views, concerns and ideas to improve our business and address any issues.

-We have continued to work with our External Stakeholder Panel - a group of key stakeholder representatives we met with as a group twice during the year to discuss relevant issues.
+We have continued to work with our External Stakeholder Panel - a group of key stakeholder representatives we met with twice during the year to discuss relevant issues.
 We have also held individual consultations with some members of the panel to help us and them progress specific issues.
 We have also continued to hold a number of Internal Stakeholder Panel meetings where members of our senior leadership team discuss key engagement and responses on behalf of the business.